 Cultural and Social Bond: India's history is replete with instances of cooperation and brotherhood.
 In spite of having suffered oppression from different foreign conquerors at different periods of history, its culture and oneness has not taken a beating and continued to remain intact.

+Culture plays a pivotal role in the development of any country.
+A culture of a nation represents its values, goals, practices and shared beliefs.
 The Indian culture has never been rigid and that's why it is surviving with pride in the modern era.
 It timely imbibes the qualities of various other cultures and comes out as a contemporary and acceptable tradition.
 That is what is unique about the Indian culture, it moves on with the time.
 There are certain things about India that are famous worldwide, like:

-Way of Greeting
+Ways of Greeting